|Renewable Energy Projects >> Solar Photovoltaic Rebate Scheme for Cooperative Societies

 - Prosumers are required to pay the applicable processing fee for processing of the application at the CEB B. Prosumers

 are advised to seek the support of a qualified person in the field for filling the application form.

 - The capacity of the PV System to be installed should not exceed 5 kWp.
 PV System above 5 kWp will not be

-the Scheme.
+to engaging into the Scheme.
 The SSDG Unit officers may also be contacted for information.